 Does it cost to use WhatsApp on a plane?

 WhatsApp is a free app and all the services it provides are free.
-However, you may need to pay to access the aircraft’s in-flight wi-fi network and that can be very expensive.
+However, you may need to pay to access the aircraft’s in-flight Wi-Fi network, which can be very expensive.

-Often there are quite strict data limits though so you will be limited on what you can actually use it to do.
-That is why WhatsApp text messages are one of the things that you will be able to use as text messages use very little data.
+Often, there are strict data limits, so you will be limited on what you can use it to do.
+That is why WhatsApp text messages are one of the things you can use, as text messages use very little data.

-Can you use WhatsApp on an international flight?
+Can you use WhatsApp on a plane Internationally?

-Whether you are flying internationally, or domestically, actually makes no difference to your ability to access WhatsApp on a plane, or any other application, assuming that wifi is available on your flight.
+Whether you are flying internationally or domestically, it actually makes no difference to your ability to access WhatsApp on a plane or any other application, assuming that Wi-Fi is available on your flight.

 WhatsApp allows you to contact others anywhere else in the world for no charge.